saadpasta/i-want-to-learn/README.md

 # I Want To Learn
-### List of free courses from where i want to learn
+### List of free material from where i want to learn

 ### `Fork it and make your own`